 Below you will see the details of all the application missions within the submodule 1.

-Mission 2 - Quiz Mission: Introduction to Machine Learning
+Mission 2 – graded Knowledge check: Quiz Mission - Introduction to Machine Learning

 Write this to student (Written Only One time)

 Quiz is used to test learners’ knowledge of the lesson which they just completed.
 The learners are asked an average of 4 questions.
 For each question, they are presented with several options and are expected to select the correct answer.
 Before selecting the correct answer, they need to specify their confidence level about the answer they selected.